ekrsulov/ttpe/doc/docs/api/canvas-store.md

 # Canvas Store API

-The **Canvas Store** is Vectornest's centralized state management system built on Zustand.
+The **Canvas Store** is VectorNest's centralized state management system built on Zustand.
 It serves as the single source of truth for all application state, including canvas elements, viewport settings, selection, UI state, and plugin-specific data.

 ## Why Zustand?

-Vectornest uses Zustand instead of Redux or Context API because it provides:
+VectorNest uses Zustand instead of Redux or Context API because it provides:

 1. **Minimal Boilerplate**: No actions, reducers, or complex setup
 2. **Performance**: Fine-grained subscriptions prevent unnecessary re-renders